 The pancreas contains two types of glands.
 Exocrine glands have a role in the digestion of food with the production of “pancreatic juice’.
 Endocrine glands produce hormones including insulin (reduces sugar in the blood) and glucagon (increases sugar in the blood).

 The pancreas is located behind the stomach:

-Because there are two types of glands in the pancreas there are different types of cells and different types of cancer. it is important to know which type of pancreatic cancer you have as this will affect treatment and outlook. this most common types are exocrine tumours.
+Because there are two types of glands in the pancreas there are different types of cells and different types of cancer. it is important to know which type of pancreatic cancer you have as this will affect treatment and outlook.
+The most common types are exocrine tumors.

 Cigarette smokers are twice as likely as non-smokers to develop pancreatic cancer.
 Caffeine consumption has already been linked to pancreatic cancer.
 However, diet may also be implicated in the onset of this type of cancer.

 Signs and Symptoms